 Experience indicates that disaster preparedness needs to be strengthened for more effective response and ensure capacities are in place for effective recovery.
-Disasters have also demonstrated that the recovery, rehabilitation, and reconstruction phase, which need to be prepared ahead of the disaster, are an opportunity to "Build Back Better" through integrating disaster risk reduction measure.
+Disasters have also demonstrated recovery, that the rehabilitation. and reconstruction phase, which need to be prepared ahead of the disaster, are an opportunity to "Build Back Better" through integrating disaster risk reduction measure.
 Women and persons with disabilities should publicly lead and promote gender-equitable and universally accessible approaches during the response and reconstruction phase.